Dansby Swanson Player Props: Cubs vs. Rangers

-Dansby Swanson -- 0-for-4 in his most recent game -- will be in action for the Chicago Cubs against the Texas Rangers, with Martin Perez on the hill, on April 8 at 4:05 PM ET.
+Dansby Swanson -- 2-for-4 with an RBI in his last game -- will be in action for the Chicago Cubs against the Texas Rangers, with Jon Gray on the hill, on April 9 at 2:20 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Rangers.
+In his most recent game, he racked up two hits (going 2-for-4 with an RBI) against the Rangers.

 Dansby Swanson Game Info & Props vs. the Rangers